Mythologyli/zju-connect/README_en.md

 + `twf-id`: twfID login, for debugging purposes, generally no need to add this argument

 + `config`: Specify the configuration file, the content refers to `config.toml.example`.
 Other parameters are ignored when the configuration file is enabled

-### TUN mode precautions

-1. Need to run with administrator privileges

-2. Windows system needs to go to [Wintun official website](https://www.wintun.net) to download `wintun.dll` and place it in the same directory as the executable file

-3. To ensure that `*.zju.edu.cn` is resolved correctly, it's recommended to configure `dns-hijack` to hijack the system DNS

-4. macOS does not currently support accessing addresses outside of `10.0.0.0/8` through the TUN interface

 ### Schedule